-The Group's results of operations could also be negatively affected by acquisition or divestiture-related charges, amortisation of expenses related to intangibles and charges for impairment of long-term assets.
-The Group may be subject to litigation in connection with, or as a result of, acquisitions or divestitures, including claims from terminated employees, customers or third parties, and the Group may be liable for future or existing litigation and claims related to the acquired business or divestiture because either the Group is not indemnified for such claims or the indemnification is insufficient.
-These effects could cause the Group to incur significant expenses and could materially adversely affect its business, financial condition and results of operations.
+The Group's results of operations could also be negatively affected by acquisition or divestiturerelated charges, amortisation of expenses related to intangibles and charges for impairment of longterm assets.
+The Group may be subject to litigation in connection with, or as a result of, acquisitions or divestitures, including claims from terminated employees, customers or third parties, and the Group may be liable for future or existing litigation and claims related to the acquired business because either the Group is not indemnified for such claims or the indemnification is insufficient.
+Further, in the case of a divestiture, the Group may be required to indemnify the buyer in respect of certain matters, including claims against the divested entity or business.
+Any of the foregoing could cause the Group to incur significant expenses and could materially adversely affect its business, financial condition and results of operations.